-History lives on in this attractive town, set with steep cobblestoned streets framed by the Shenandoah Mountains and the confluence of the rushing Potomac and Shenandoah Rivers.
-The lower town functions as an open-air museum, with over a dozen buildings that you can wander through to get a taste of 19th-century life in the small town.
-Exhibits narrate the town's role at the forefront of westward expansion, American industry and, most famously, the slavery debate.
-In 1859 old John Brown tried to spark a slave uprising here and was hanged for his efforts; the incident rubbed friction between North and South into the fires of Civil War.
+History lives on in this attractive town, set with steep cobblestoned streets, and framed by the Shenandoah Mountains and the confluence of the rushing Potomac and Shenandoah Rivers.
+The lower town functions as an open-air museum, with more than a dozen buildings that you can explore to get a taste of 19th-century, small-town life.
+Exhibits narrate the town's role at the forefront of westward expansion, American industry and, most famously, the slavery debate – in 1859 old John Brown tried to spark a slave uprising here and was hanged for his efforts; the incident rubbed friction between North and South into the fires of Civil War.

 The upper town is dotted with cafes and B&Bs.
 Harpers Ferry sits beside the Appalachian Trail across the Potomac from the C&O Canal bike path, so there are lots of outdoorsy types filling the coffee houses and hostels.
 The town is touristy for sure, but it has a fun and energetic vibe.